TheGhoulRe/rust-microservices/README.md

 # Todo app

-I'm going to build an app with just one microservice.
+This app will have just one microservice.
 This app is a todo list application. with the ability to add and remove todo items.